ZivaVatra/flac2all/README.md

                                                                -------------------------
 ```

 Athena is just a processing machine.
 It has no local storage (apart from the OS).
 The path to both the flac source and converted destination is a NFS mount, which resides on Mnemosyne (which is my file server).
+As the file server, Mnemosyne has the local path access, and needs not to go through NFS.

-Mnemosyne is the file server, so it has the local path access, and needs not to go through NFS.
+The paths are set up so that they mirror on both machines exactly.

-With the old flac2all, one of these machines would sit idle while the other would be churning away, however now both can be used simultaniously, like so.
+With the old flac2all, one of these machines would sit idle while the other would be churning away, however now both can be used simultaniously, like so:

-#.
 First, I run the master node on Mnemosyne.
 This is the exact same syntax as flac2all is normally, except that the added option "-m" is specified:

 ```
 mnemosyne:~$ flac2all vorbis -m --vorbis-options="quality=9"  -o /storage/muzika/Lossy/FromFlac/ /storage/muzika/Lossless/